adityachaudhari24/aws-solutions-architect-associate-notes/README.md

    - `CloudWatch` = "Is this metric abnormal?"

 - using `AssumeRole` is highly recommended for cross-account AWS access due to its security, flexibility, and alignment with AWS best practices.
-- Amazon GuardDuty analyzes tens of billions of events across multiple AWS data sources, such as AWS CloudTrail events, Amazon VPC Flow Logs, and DNS logs.
+- Amazon GuardDuty analyze below 4 main types of log types
+  - CloudTrail management events (Monitors AWS account activities)
+  - VPC flow logs ( Analyze network traffic)
+  - CloudTrail S3 Data Events
+  - DNS logs

+- KMS IMP notes
--
+  - Key ROtations

   ⭐⭐⭐⭐⭐⭐ Design Resillient Architectures ⭐⭐⭐⭐⭐⭐
 - `Disaster recovery` is a bit different from `fault tolerance` and `high availability` because fault tolerance and high availability are all about designing systems to operate through a disaster.
 Disaster recovery is all about what to plan for and also what to do in the event of a disaster.